Different ages signify different milestones, but to an insurance company, the age 25 signifies responsibility.

 Getting Car Insurance for a Young Driver

 You most likely will not be able to insure a young driver on a policy by himself.
-Most insurance companies will not issue a car insurance policy to anyone who is under 25.
+Since age is one significant factor that determines a person’s car insurance premium, most insurance companies will not issue a car insurance policy to anyone who is under 25.

-They need to know the name of the driver and the age of the driver, and usually the relationship between the new addition to the policy and the policy holder.
+They need to know the name and age of the driver and the relationship between the new addition to the policy and the policyholder.

-In order to have someone explicitly covered he or she needs to be named on the policy.
+In order to have someone explicitly covered, he or she needs to be named on the policy.
 This allows that specific young adult to be covered by your insurance policy as an exception.

-While this allows your teenager or young adult driver to be covered by your policy in full, it does not allow any other drivers under the age of 25 to be covered.
+While this allows your teenager or young adult driver to be covered by your policy, it does not allow any other drivers under the age of 25 to be covered.

 Reducing Car Insurance for a Young Driver

 However, some young drivers are very responsible and are able to lower their car insurance premiums as a result.

-How Age Effects Car Insurance
+How Age Affects Car Insurance

-By the time you turn 25 you may have graduated college, got married, started a family, and most likely began a career.
+By the time you turn 25, you may have graduated college, gotten married, started a family, and most likely began a career.
 Responsibility tends to accompany the aging process, resulting in a decrease in insurance premiums.

 Since experience is one of the best teachers, especially when it comes to driving, your car insurance goes down at this point.
 Of course, this is only the case if you have a good driving record.

-If you maintain a good driving record, avoid moving violations and insurance claims, your insurance premiums can continue to decrease as you age.
+If you maintain a good driving record and avoid moving violations and insurance claims, your insurance premiums can continue to decrease as you age.